polifonia-project/cometa-ontology/README.md

 # Metadata
-The Metadata module aims at supporting the representation of meta-data about musical resources.
+The Metadata ontology module of the [Polifonia ontology network](https://github.com/polifonia-project/ontology-network) aims at supporting the representation of meta-data about musical resources.